-with conventional technology and starts penetrating the market.
+As discussed above, we use the modified EPPA model to examine the timing of hydrogen sector penetration under different policy constraints and different estimates about the markups.
+We focus on the initial date and conditions at which hydrogen transport becomes cost-competitive with conventional technology and enters the market.
 The timing of hydrogen sector entry is expected to vary depending on the relative prices of hydrogen and gasoline fuel and relative price of hydrogen vehicles.
-First, we assess the effects of increasing the price of gasoline relative to hydrogen fuel, either through a direct fuel consumption tax or through a cap-and-trade carbon emissions stabilisation policy.
-Cap-andtrade results are directly applicable to a carbon tax with the same coverage and emissions target.
-Second, we analyse the impact of the availability of low-carbon fuel substitutes.
-Finally, we compare predicted consumption growth if an aggressive greenhouse gas reduction policy is implemented in the presence and absence of a cost-competitive hydrogen transportation alternative.
-We focus on Europe and the USA in the presentation of our results.
+First, we assess the effects of increasing the price of gasoline relative to hydrogen fuel, either through a direct fuel consumption tax or through a cap-and-trade carbon emissions stabilization policy that results in a price on CO2 emissions.
+Second, we analyze the impact of the availability of low-carbon fuel substitutes.
+Finally, we compare how the presence or absence of a cost-competitive hydrogen transportation alternative affects the price of carbon that emerges if an aggressive greenhouse gas reduction policy is implemented.
+We focus on Europe and the United States in the presentation of our results.